pegulabs/terms/privacy_policy.md

 delay, taking into consideration the legitimate needs of law enforcement or any measures necessary to determine the scope of the breach and restore the integrity of the Service.
-In other words, if we need to stay quiet about a breach to help the good guys catch the bad ones, we’ll do that until the coast is clear.
+In other words, if we need to stay quiet about a breach to help the good guys catch the bad ones, we'll do that until the coast is clear.

 ## 7. Jurisdictions and international transfer